asachs01/sensu-go-twilio-handler/README.md

 cat example-event.json | ./sensu-go-twilio-handler  -s ACCTSIDXXXXXXXXXXXX -t AUTHTOKENXXXXXXXXXX  -f +18558675309 -r +18559990210
 ```

-You should receive a message to your phone with the output of the error--it should look something like this:
+You should then receive a message to your phone with the output of the error.

 ## Contributing